eagle840/katacoda-labs/statefulsets/step2.md

+There are three main things to configure for a statefulSet, provision the PV's, Setup a headless service and setup a STS

+# Setup the PV's

+for this lab we'll setup 5 PV's (pv0 -> pv5)

+# Setup the Headless service

 # Setup application

 if you can enabled a storageClass, the following PV's would be automatically created when the app asked for them.